L4dno/combos_docker/README.md

 - ```MSG_task_send/MSG_task_receive``` + ```msg_task_t``` + ```msg_comm_t``` -> ```sg4::Mailbox *``` + ```sg4::ExecPtr``` + ```sg4::CommPtr```
 - add ```number_past_through_assimilator``` field in ```workunit```.
 Sorry, not sure about correctness of the naming.
 I had a workunit had been deleted before validator or assimilator finished to work with them.
 In the old code it was UB.
 - change work with mutex a little - there were double acquires and continues releases.
 Well, I'm not confident if the cases happened when it could affect anything.
 I'm not sure if it actually didn't affect anything.
+- there were problems with system (deadlocks or exceptions) when simulation finished.
+Now it has to be fixed.

 # Work yet to be done
 - I close eyes on freeing resources.
 They might leak a lot.
 Better naming is also under "eventual consideration"